 Kase is currently designated as a therapy dog until he graduates into the ranks of a full-fledged service animal.
 This designation gives him license to visit clinics, which is a wonderful opportunity to practice his patient-care skills in a familiar environment.
 Once he earns his service dog certification, he will be ready to visit with patients in all settings including bedside at the hospital.
 Kase has been known to make friends in clinics very fast.
 His trademark move is to hop up on your lap, and if you don’t take the hint that he wants you to pet him, he will be sure to let you know!

 Service animals can play an incredible role in helping a variety of people who experience distress, including those with PTSD, anxiety, depression, and dementia.
 Service dogs can even help detect seizures for people with epilepsy.
 They can also assist those who are blind or visually impaired navigate around obstacles.
 If you’ve ever seen a service dog in action, you know the incredible potential that dogs have to help humans.

 Kase is currently being trained as a “therapeutic visitation” dog and will offer bedside mental and emotional relief to patients.
 We’ve already seen a very positive impact in the way our patients respond to Kase, and with his further training we’re excited to maximize the impact he can have on the people we encounter everyday.

-Deb Beckwith takes Kase to training at Four Paw Fun with trainer Tina Stafford in Silverdale.
-At only 7 months old, Stafford emphasized that Kase’s progress has him on track to pass his service dog certification with flying colors.
+Deb Beckwith takes Kase to training at Naturally 4 Paws with trainer Noel Ritter in Silverdale.
+At only 7 months old, Ritter emphasized that Kase’s progress has him on track to pass his service dog certification with flying colors.
 Even though Kase is (almost) all business, he still enjoys playing frisbee, playing more frisbee, and running around the property where he lives with Deb.

 Kase would love to meet you.
 Feel free to swing by our office anytime to say hi!